AVGVSTVS96/react-shiki/package/README.md

 - 🖼️ Provides a `ShikiHighlighter` component for highlighting code as children, as well as a `useShikiHighlighter` hook for more flexibility
 - 🔐 No `dangerouslySetInnerHTML`, output from Shiki is parsed using `html-react-parser`
-- 📦 Supports all Shiki languages and themes in addition to
+- 📦 Supports all Shiki languages and themes
 - 🖌️ Full support for custom TextMate themes in a JavaScript object format
+- 🔧 Supports passing custom Shiki transformers to the highlighter
 - 🚰 Performant highlighting of streamed code on the client, with optional throttling
 - 📚 Includes minimal default styles for code blocks
 - 🚀 Shiki dynamically imports only the languages and themes used on a page,